|

 featuring Szabos distinctive guitar and his

-overdubbed, out-of-tune sitar playing.
+overdubbed, slightly out-of-tune sitar playing.
 Too easily

 dismissed, JAZZ